MSGFPlus/msgfplus/README.md

 Java Runtime 8 or higher (use 64-bit Java)\
 At least 2GB of memory (recommended to use 4GB); larger FASTA files require more memory

-There are some issues running with newer version of Java (Java 11 and newer), due to the deprecation and removal of some libraries.
+Releases after April 2019 support Java 11 and newer; older releases will not work with Java 11 or newer (at least for reading mzML files) due to the deprecation and removal of some built-in libraries.

 Downloads / Updates
 ======